ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/querying/paging.java.markdown

   This method enables processing query results one page at a time.

 * **Default page size**:

-    * Querying **Lucene** indexes:
   If the client's query definition does Not explicitly specify the page size, the server will default to `int.MaxValue` (2,147,483,647).
   In such case, all results will be returned in a single server call.

-    * Querying **Corax** indexes:
-      The default page size is the same as the one employed by Lucene.
-      Note: when using [Corax](../../indexes/search-engine/corax) as the search engine, indexes with more than `int.MaxValue` entries can be created and used.
-      To match this capacity, queries over Corax indexes can skip a number of results that exceed this max value and take documents from that location.

 * **Performance**:
   Using paging is beneficial when handling large result datasets, contributing to improved performance.
   See [paging and performance](../../indexes/querying/paging#paging-and-performance) here below.

+* **Paging policy**:
+  To prevent executing queries that do not specify a page size, you can set the [ThrowIfQueryPageSizeIsNotSet](../../client-api/configuration/querying#throwifquerypagesizeisnotset) convention, which can be useful during development or testing phases.

 * In this page: